 BTD: Buy The Dip.
 An indication to buy a coin when it has substantially decreased in price

-BTFD: Buy The F**king Dip.
-It’s used as commanding voice somehow to tell investors to buy an asset, while projects are in dumps.
-This is to say BTFD – meaning is just a forceful advice to buy when the price of a cryptocurrency is at its low.
+BTFD: Buy The F**king Dip is used as commanding voice, to tell investors to buy an asset while it’s in dump.
+So BTFD meaning, is just a forceful advice to buy, when the price value of a crypto is at its low.

 Bull/Bullish: Positive sentiment or upward price movement

 Bull Trap: A literal trap where a general decreasing price movement reverses upwards momentarily and will continue its downwards motion

 Choyna: This is used to refer to China as the country which is immensely influential in the cryptocurrency space with its large number of individual mining and trading activities.